 Haywards previous GHG emissions baselines were modeled using the MTC data for years 2005 and 2015, while future years were modeled for years 2020, 2030, 2035, and 2040.
-MTC uses an activitybased travel demand model that generates simulations based on "agents" or the activities carried out by the households and people, that reside in the Bay Area to determine VMT for communities under typical conditions (i.e., weekday, normal weather).
+MTC uses an activity-based travel demand model that generates simulations based on "agents" or the activities carried out by the households and people, that reside in the Bay Area to determine VMT for communities under typical conditions (i.e., weekday, normal weather).
 VMT changes are based on the land use assumptions that have been input into the model or transportation projects that would influence the agents trip.
 The MTC model is based on previous and prospective populations, households and land use developments in the nine-county Bay Area and accounts for interregional travel amongst those nine counties.
 The MTC model uses an origin-destination method, the recommended VMT estimation approach,5 to assign light-duty VMT to individual communities.
 Under this method, the model separates out trips that begin and end in the community, trips that begin in the community but end elsewhere (or vice-versa), and trips that do not begin or end in the community (although they may pass through).
-100% of the VMT is applied to the trips that originate and end within a jurisdiction and 50% of VMT is applied to trips that originate and end within a jurisdiction and 50% of VMT is applied to trips that originate," "Partially in," and "Entirely outside," respectively.
+100% of the VMT is applied to the trips that originate and end within a jurisdiction and 50% of VMT is applied to trips that originate or end within a specific jurisdiction.
+MTC's data outputs label this data as "Entirely within," "Partially in," and "Entirely outside," respectively.